Frequently Asked Questions

 How much water do I need to store?

 The answer depends on usage for the water.
 On average, a two-person household, not including water for landscaping, generally uses around 2,000 to 3,000 gallons of water a month, or 24,000 to 36,000 gallons of water a year.
 We recommend that this household have a 10-month supply of water, with the goal of bridging the driest months without running critically low on water.
 If rainwater is the sole water supply for this household, we would recommend a 20,000 to 30,000 gallon storage tank.
+Residents in some areas, like Eastern Texas, could utilize a smaller tank because they receive a higher amount and more consistent rainfall.

 How big are the tanks?